Skip to content

 Take an existing pre-trained model, and use it on our own data to fine tune the parameters.
 It helps to get better results with less data, and lesser cost and time.
 In Computer Vision, Image Net includes million of images on which models were trained.

-PyTorch has pre-trained models, Hugging Face too, PyTorch Image Models - Timm is a collection of image models, layers, utilities, optimizers, schedulers, data-loaders / augmentations, and reference training / validation scripts.
-Paper with code is a collection of the latest state-of-the-art machine learning papers with code implementations attached.
+PyTorch has pre-trained models, Hugging Face too, PyTorch Image Models - Timm is a collection of image models, layers, utilities, optimizers, schedulers, data-loaders / augmentations, and reference training / validation scripts that can be reused.
+Paper with code is a collection of the latest state-of-the-art machine learning papers with code implementations attached to the article.

 The custom data going into the model needs to be prepared in the same way as the original training data that went into the model: